konekoya/Bible/README.md

 #TODOs
 - handle Gulp errors...
+- fullscreen mode with chrome when click on black mode, check this http://stackoverflow.com/questions/7836204/chrome-fullscreen-api
+- scrollbar improvement
-- move black mode button to bottom bar?
+- reading mode is needed
-- tooltip, need to add arrow
+- testing on the desktop computer of Church to fix RWD and font face issues
 - need to fix font awesome path problem with gulp
 - fix classlist error when exit the black screen mode
 - fix theme switch issue with Ordered list